federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 Most datasets from Alberta have an HTML link as the first resource_url.
 There are a small number that have ESRI REST as the first resource_url.
 This tests for the ESRI REST as the first resource_url.

-For ESRI REST formatted URL, this transformer creates the  second url and associated attributes required by the FGP for ESRI REST distribution formats.
+For ESRI REST formatted URL's, this transformer creates the  second url and associated attributes required by the FGP for ESRI REST distribution formats.

 Features not processed in this section are directed to the WMS Formatter.
 Processed features bypass the WMS Formatter and are directed to the Distribution Formatter.